Identification of vaccine effects when exposure status is unknown: External Data and Sensitivity Analysis

-\end{corollary} The proof of Corollary \ref{thm: sensitivity motivation} is given in Appendix \ref{sec app: sensitivity analysis}.
-Besides giving point identification results in settings with knowledge from external data, Corollary \ref{thm: sensitivity motivation} motivates sensitivity analyses for the magnitude of the absolute CECE using sensitivity parameters that are justified by subject-matter reasoning; that is, the investigator can evaluate \eqref{eq: thm external 1} and \eqref{eq: thm external 2} under different values of the marginal sensitivity parameters $P(Y = 1 \mid E = 1, A = 0) $ and $P(E=1 \mid A = 0)$, respectively.
+\end{proposition} The proof of Proposition \ref{thm: sensitivity motivation} is given in e\ref{sec app: sensitivity analysis}.
+Besides giving point identification results in settings with knowledge from external data, Proposition \ref{thm: sensitivity motivation} motivates sensitivity analyses for the magnitude of the absolute CECE using sensitivity parameters that are justified by subject-matter reasoning; that is, the investigator can evaluate \eqref{eq: thm external 1} and \eqref{eq: thm external 2} under different values of the marginal sensitivity parameters $P(Y = 1 \mid E = 1, A = 0) $ and $P(E=1 \mid A = 0)$, respectively.

-\section{CECE in time-to-event settings}
+\section{CECE in Time-to-Event Settings}

 In both RCTs and observational studies, it is common to evaluate vaccine effects on time-to-event outcomes.
 Our results generalize to settings where the exposure status and the outcome of interest are both time-to-event variables, which possibly are censored due to losses to follow-up.